qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

     fast_sim = jit(sim_function)

-The first time the function is called, it will compile and then execute.
+The first time the function is called, JAX will compile an `XLA <https://www.tensorflow.org/xla>`__ version of the function, which is then executed.
 Hence, the time taken on the first call *includes* compilation time.

 .. jupyter-execute::